CovertRob/LS-Backend-Core/LS170/ls170_notes.md

 - Be able to describe the HTTP request/response cycle
 - Be able to explain what status codes are, and provide examples of different status code types
 - Understand what is meant by 'state' in the context of the web, and be able to explain some techniques that are used to simulate state
-- Explain the difference between `GET` and `POST`, and know whento choose each
+- Explain the difference between `GET` and `POST`, and know when to choose each
 - Have a basic understanding of the asynchronous nature of AJAX, and the kinds of features that it enables for web apps

 ### Security